 We consciously prepare for what we expect to happen when we have time to do so and the expected event appears to become a certainty.

 For things that we expect to happen; like income tax refund checks, child birth, a court date for a traffic ticket, etc., we will consciously plan and prepare for the expected event so we will be “ready” when the event becomes a reality.

-Our reactive mind does the same thing, except it prepares our body for it.
+Our Imagination does the same thing, except it prepares our body for it.

 A very graphic example is to look at the start of a foot race.

 Visualize the body language of track athletes for a moment.

 See their bodies react as the start of the race is called.

 “On your marks”, “Get Set”, “Go!”
 Or, “Ready”, “Steady”, “Go!”

 The more impending the expected event, the more our Imagination prepares our body to realize it.

 The same thing turns out to be true with hypnosis.